FREE SHIPPING on orders over $75 International: over $250

 A SCOBY can live for many years if properly cared for.

 Kombucha is also a great substitute for sugary beverages like soda.
 Its bubbles are naturally occurring.
 Plus, it contains probiotics and minerals not found in soda.
-For those that worry about the sugar content: sugar in Kombucha serves as the good bacteria's diet and is mainly consumed during fermentation.
+For those who worry about the sugar content: sugar in Kombucha serves as the good bacteria's diet and is mainly consumed during fermentation.

 So, while Kombucha is no magic pill, its content, rich in nutrients and probiotics, makes it a valuable helper for improving digestion, increasing energy levels, and promoting nutrient absorption in the human body.

-Kombucha Pu-erh tea – the digestion powerhouse
+Kombucha Pu-erh tea – The Digestion Powerhouse

 We at "Path of Cha" are proud to present to you our special Kombucha Pu-erh - the ultimate tea for digestion.
 It is based on the joint action of traditionally crafted Cooked Pu-erh with the Tea mushroom, Kombucha.